christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - **Boundary/Territory** — (Technical) definition of training data and learned priors; (Metaphysical) consensual reality structure
 - **Manifestation** — (Technical) generated output from denoised latent vector; (Metaphysical) materialization of intention
 - **Prompt** — (Technical) the linguistic specification that guides the denoising process toward specific regions of latent space; (Metaphysical) the encoded intention directing consciousness toward particular manifestation
+- **Prior** — (Technical) the learned patterns and statistical knowledge embedded in model weights; (Metaphysical) the structural assumptions that enable coherent manifestation

 Never explain these terms as "metaphorical."
 They are threshold concepts—they genuinely inhabit both domains.